 Hard, flavourless, insipid, depressing… Just a few adjectives to describe your standard supermarket fruit or vegetable.
 And what’s up with those revolting green, bitter tomatoes you find these days (tomatoes as bitter as the local farmers who aren’t being given a chance to grow them)?
 There’s a good reason for this, and it’s largely down to the procedures involved in shipping fresh food over distance.
 In addition to the practice of artificially extending shelf-life and the resulting negative impact on taste and nutrition – recent reports in Australia have found some fruit taking a year to get from tree to shelf – farmers also grow their produce with half a mind on the food’s endurance.
 Tomatoes, for example, are usually cultivated to be extra tough and low on sugar to survive the round-the-world trip to your market.
 They’re actually designed to be leathery and flavourless!
 With a farm on your roof the need to preserve or transport fruit and vegetables obviously goes, meaning the produce ending up in store is packed to the gills with vitamins and flavour.
 It’s possible that the customer can find themselves munching on an apple that was picked – upstairs – just that morning.

-“Currently in the UK alone 19 million tonnes of carbon dioxide are pumped into the atmosphere annually by cars, planes, lorries and boats delivering food to your local shops.”
+In the UK alone 19 million tonnes of carbon dioxide are pumped into the atmosphere annually by vehicles delivering food to your local shops.